Member Menu

 4 Tips For Easier, Quicker Writing

 You can benefit from easier and quicker writing by adapting appropriate habits of composition.
-Here are four habits for writing your first draft quickly.
-You would do well to put them into practice.
-They are easy to implement and the rewards are significant.
-[Free Membership required to read more.
-See below. ]
+Here are four habits for quicker writing of your first draft that you would do well to learn.
+They are easy to implement and the rewards are significant. (more…)

 The Memoir Network